SingleDigitIQ/cozylights/README.md

 ## Todo

+- and also a question, is it possible to have trees grow within the radius of a light block like torches

+- add fluid step time option, adjusts when step time is too low for given hardware

+- add /uncozymode and /cozymode

+- add /disableongen

+- add /ignore

 - algo for many adjacent lights

 - see what can be done about snow and slabs not passing the light through